shigma/typlate/typlate/README.md

 ## Serde Support

-Templates can be serialized and deserialized using serde:
+With the `serde` feature enabled, templates can be serialized and deserialized using [serde](https://serde.rs/):

 ```rs
 use typlate::{TemplateParams, TemplateString};